 Some features of our microscopes aren’t available in some webcam applications.
 We designed our USB microscope software package, Plugable Digital Viewer, specifically for use with our microscopes.
 This enables features such as resolution switching, video processing amplifier control, and the capture button to be utilized.

 In the Camera app, you may need to select the ‘Switch Camera’ button next to the red ‘Capture’ button.
 Some Chrome machines with built-in cameras may need to have the device pointer changed.
-This can be done by going to Settings > Advanced Settings > Privacy > Content Settings > Camera, and change the device in the dropdown to “USB Microscope”
+This can be done by going to Settings > Advanced Settings > Privacy > Content Settings > Camera, and change the device in the dropdown to “USB Microscope”.

 We have tested our microscope with many Linux distros utilizing either the Cheese app or GTK+ UVC Viewer.
-These can either be installed by searching by app name through the app store in your Linux distro (if available), or by using the following terminal commands:
+These can either be installed by searching by app name through the app store in your Linux distro (if available), or by using the following terminal commands.

-“sudo apt-get install guvcview” OR “sudo apt-get install cheese”
+“sudo apt-get install guvcview”

 iOS is not supported. iOS hosts specifically do not work with standard external USB Video Class devices.